kavetech2023/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 <h1>Description</h1>

 A simple web infrastructure that hosts a website, reachable via www.foobar.com.
-There are no firewalls or SSL certificates for protecting the server's network.
-Each component (database, application server) has to share the resources (CPU, RAM, and SSD) provided by the server.
+Very basic: No firewalls or SSL certificates for protecting the server's network.
+Each component (database, application server, web server) has to share the resources (CPU, RAM, and SSD) provided by the server.

 <h2>Specifics About This Infrastructure</h2>